The Bankrate promise

 - “Are you a fiduciary?
 If yes, will you put this in writing?”
 Any advisor who is truly a fiduciary advisor will gladly do this, often without you needing to ask.
 If an advisor claims to be a fiduciary but is hesitant to put that status in writing, that should be considered a huge red flag.

 - “Are there any conflicts of interest that you have that would preclude you from providing advice that is totally in my best interest?”
 A conflict of interest could be a requirement that the advisor’s firm may have as far as using certain types of required investment products for clients.

-Nonetheless, determining whether an advisor you are considering is a fiduciary is an important step in the process of choosing a financial advisor.
+Determining whether a potential advisor is a fiduciary is an important step in the process of choosing a financial advisor.
 A good analogy to think about here: Would you knowingly use a doctor who only prescribes medications where they receive a kickback from the manufacturer regardless of what the actual best medication might be for your condition?
 Of course not.
 The same principle applies in choosing a financial advisor.
-All else being equal, you should generally lean towards using a financial advisor who is a fiduciary.
+All else being equal, you should lean toward using a financial advisor who is a fiduciary.